 A drywall installer workers’ comp policy will help pay for medical expenses, lost wages, and funeral expenses.

 Various states require employers to obtain a drywall contractors’ workers comp policy to obtain a license.

-A surety bond is a financial guarantee to your state’s licensing department and your customer if you fail to complete a job according to your bid.
-It will also typically be required in order to receive a license to operate in your state.
+A drywall installers’ surety bond financially guarantees your state’s licensing department and your customer if you fail to complete a job according to your bid.

-Having your tools and equipment insured under an inland marine policy will greatly reduce out-of-pocket expenses if your tools or equipment are damaged or stolen at the job site, while in transit, or while in transit.
+Tools and equipment insured under a drywall installers’ inland marine policy will reduce or reimburse out-of-pocket expenses for a covered peril if your tools or equipment are damaged or stolen at the job site, your business, or while in transit.